MMatinKateb/Titanic-Spaceship/README.md

 ## Titanic Spaceship

-This repository contains the code and resources for the "Titanic Spaceship" machine learning project, developed by Mohammad Matin Kateb.
+This repository contains the code and resources for the "Titanic Spaceship" ML project, developed by Mohammad Matin Kateb as capstone project.
+Supervisor: Dr. Behzad Zamani

 ## Project Overview